 We are all bombarded with enough promotional emails.
-I can’t even remember when or how I subscribed to some of the email marketing campaigns and newsletters I receive, for instance…Good Housekeeping?
-I definitely don’t go out of my way to subscribe to any more emails when I’m prompted.
-However, if I have to subscribe to a company newsletter, and even their affiliates’ newsletters, to be able to access free shipping on a $25 discount on orders over $100, I wouldn’t hesitate to sign up.
+I can’t even remember when or how I subscribed to some of the email marketing campaigns and newsletters I receive.
+For instance…Good Housekeeping?
+I definitely don’t go out of my way to subscribe to more emails when I’m prompted.
+However, if I have to subscribe to a company newsletter, and even their affiliates’ newsletters, to be able to access free shipping on a $25 discount on orders over $100, I won’t hesitate.
 For Cyber Monday, this incentive can be utilized in many ways.
 If consumers have to “sign up” or “subscribe” to get free shipping, a free download, a free gift, a free consultation, etc., they probably will.

 This Cyber Monday marketing campaign on Instagram asks users to comment their email address (subscribe) for a $25 credit to the store: